The heading hold gyro (HH) takes the dampening of the simple yaw rate gyro (YR) to another level.

 What can happen?
 Well when you turn your HH gyro on, the first thing it does is initialize and lock onto the heading the heli is pointed in.
 Now as you carry your RC helicopter out to the take off area, you might change the direction it is pointing in from that of what the gyro locked onto.

 The gyro is now going to try to yaw your helicopter back onto its original heading as soon as enough tail rotor speed is built up and the helicopter is getting light on the skids.
 As long as you increase your throttle/collective slowly, you will have time to correct for this unwanted yaw movement with a tail rotor command.
+For example, just before I lift off, I'll give a little bit of left & right tail rotor to make sure the tail is responding correctly and is more or less locked on heading before I leave the ground.
+This way, there will be no "yaw drama" as I leave the ground.
 I just thought I should mention this as it can be startling if you are not expecting it.

 Before the HH gyro was available, RC helicopters could not obtain fast backwards flight because the weather vane effect would spin the heli nose first in the direction of flight quicker than a yaw rate gyro or a good pilot could correct for.
 Heading hold gyros are able to keep the weathervane effect from happening in fast backward flight, or in the gustiest of cross winds as long as they are able to correct the tail rotor pitch fast enough.